qburst/apache-config-generator/README.md

 	 1. Press q to quit
 	 2. Press any key to continue
 ```
-- Press Enter to continue else press "q" and press enter
+- Press 'Enter' key to continue else press "q" and press 'Enter' key
- - Verify the apache config file generated in root folder with name as <your_projectname.conf>
+- Verify the Apache config file generated in root folder with name as <your_projectname.conf>
- - Copy the the conf file to apache site-available folder
+- Copy the the conf file to the Apache site-available folder
- - Check configuration using apache command
+- Run configtest command
- - Enable site
+- Enable the site
- - Reload apache
+- Reload Apache
 ## Communication
-- If you **found a bug**, open an issue.
+- If you **find a bug**, open an issue.
 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.